OpenDataology/website/content/en/docs/about/style-guide.md

 +++
-title =  "Documentation Style Guide" description = "Style guide for writing Kubeflow documentation" weight = 90
+title =  "Documentation Style Guide" description = "Style guide for writing OpenDataology documentation" weight = 90
 +++

-This style guide is for the [Kubeflow documentation](/docs/).
+This style guide is for the [OpenDataology documentation](/docs/).
 The style guide helps contributors to write documentation that readers can understand quickly and correctly.

-The Kubeflow docs aim for:
+The OpenDataology docs aim for:

 - Consistency in style and terminology, so that readers can expect certain structures and conventions.
 Readers don't have to keep re-learning how to use